Buckley-Sitzman-LLP/buckley-sitzman-com/src/services/services.md

       * Business succession
   - title: Estate and Trust Planning
+    summary: Build financial security for your loved ones.
     body: Effective estate and trust planning can ensure financial security for loved ones.
 For businesses, it can maintain a smooth succession of ownership.
 Buckley & Sitzman, LLP's role is to help you navigate the complex and shifting tax laws to facilitate the transfer of assets and minimize the tax liability of your beneficiaries.
   - title: IRS Representation
+    summary: Gain peace of mind and assuredness of outcome during IRS audits
     body: Professional representation can be vital during an audit, and our experience with tax authorities enables us to guide clients in their dealings with federal and state agencies.
 If you have been chosen for an